Migrating from QuickBooks to LGL

 Time frame: You want to make sure you select a time period that covers the period you want to load into LGL, which is probably your entire history.

-Address, Phone, and Email fields: When importing your customer list from QuickBooks file into LGL, you want as much of their contact information as possible.
-Customize your report so you include these fields in your export.
+Address, Phone, and Email fields: When importing your customer list from your QuickBooks file into LGL, you want as much of their contact information as possible.
+Customize your report to include these fields in your export.